 The need to keep connecting and making art in these times prompted the theatre program at Seattle University to continue to work remotely on our planned spring production of MARISOL by José Rivera.
 Embarking from a place of curiosity and adventure, diving into reservoirs of resilience, the faculty and students adapted our usual rehearsal/production process into the virtual world.
 Each area of production delved into the play through research and creative projects; and the cast delved into virtual rehearsals, exploring the text and characters.
 On May 29th we want to share the results of our work with you.

 No one has seen the moon for months.
-All the food has turned to salt.
+All the food tastes like salt.
 God is frail and dying and the angels have gone to war.
 This is the landscape in which we encounter Marisol, a young professional living in the Bronx, who is just trying to survive.
 How will she survive a disintegrating world that has been thrown off its physical, ethical and spiritual moorings?
-Initially written in 1992, Jose Rivera’s apocalyptic fantasia, -- part absurdist, part magical realism -- remains fiercely relevant as an exploration of homelessness and mental illness in a society facing ecological peril and deep civil discord.
+Initially written in 1992, Jose Rivera’s apocalyptic fantasia, -- part absurdist, part magical realism – is eerily relevant today as an exploration of a society facing isolation, ecological peril and deep civil discord.